-Ciggies, darts, durries, rollies, smokes, fags, butts, cancer sticks
+Ciggies, darts, durries, rollies, smokes, fags, butts, cancer sticks.

 Tobacco which contains nicotine is usually smoked in cigarettes.
 It is also smoked in cigars and pipes.
 There are numerous forms of smokeless tobacco including chewing tobacco, and wet and dry.
 Smokeless tobacco products are not available commercially in Australia.2

 There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.